 Subways and Social Change: A Catalyst for Urban Transformation

 Subways have also been sites of social interaction and cultural exchange.
 The crowded carriages of a subway system bring together people from all walks of life, fostering a sense of community.
 In cities like Paris and Moscow, subway stations are adorned with art and history, transforming them into open-air museums.
+This communal dimension is at the heart of what makes transit a source of genuine attachment for the riders who depend on it daily.
 Even today, subways remain vibrant spaces where stories are shared, and connections are made.

 Challenges and Controversies: The Dark Side of Subways